 Arkansas Valley Electric Cooperative Corporation is a not-for-profit Corporation headquartered in Ozark, AR.
 District offices are located in Waldron and Van Buren, AR. and Pocola, OK.

 The Cooperative was organized in 1937 by a group of farmers and businessmen from Crawford, Logan and Johnson Counties in west-central Arkansas.
-It has since expanded to ten counties in Arkansas and three in Oklahoma.
+It has since expanded to eleven counties in Arkansas and three in Oklahoma.

 The first 57 miles of power line were energized in December, 1938 to provide electric service to 114 meters.
 The average member had a monthly electric bill of $3.00 and used approximately 30 kWh (kilowatt hours).

 The Cooperative purchased more than 1.2 billion kilowatt hours of electricity during 2016 with a system peak demand of 344,993 kilowatts recorded in the month of July.
 The system peak demand of 360 Megawatts (million watts) was set in June 2013.
 The Cooperative purchases its power wholesale from Arkansas Electric Cooperatives Corporation, Little Rock, AR.

 Currently the Cooperative has more than 6,500 miles of distribution lines, 36 electrical substations, and more than 58,000 electric services.
 The total electric plant of AVECC is valued at more than $204 million and member equity is 37.43%.